tabalinas/jsgrid/README.md

 A string specifying the text of the link to move to previous set of page links, when total amount of pages more than `pageButtonCount`.

 ### loadIndication (default `true`)
-A boolean value specifying whether to show loading indication during controller operations executing.
+A boolean value specifying whether to show loading indication during controller operations execution.

 ### loadIndicationDelay (default `500`)
-An integer value specifying the delay before showing load indication.
+An integer value specifying the delay in ms before showing load indication.
 Applied only when `loadIndication` is `true`.

 ### loadMessage (default `"Please, wait..."`)
 A string specifying the text of loading indication panel.
 Applied only when `loadIndication` is `true`.